QUESTION: Define Moral Failure?

 “No discipline seems pleasant at the time, but painful.
 Later on, however, it produces a harvest of righteousness and peace for those who have been trained by it.”
 Heb.
 12:11

 Moral failure is a church membership issue.
-My pastor, Rick Warren, had to address this issue in the church’s 21st year, so please read the transcript from that address by clicking here.
-Since moral failure is not a worship team specific issue, I don’t have my own separate process for the worship team.
+My pastor, Rick Warren, had to address this issue in the church’s 21st year, so please read the transcript from that address.
+Since moral failure is not a worship team-specific issue, I don’t have my own separate process for the worship team.

 It is true that all have sinned and fallen short of the glory of God.
 It is also true that we must be careful to guard well our integrity and reputation as we represent Christ and our church.
 As they say, it takes a lifetime to build a good reputation and just one poor decision to ruin it.

 There are two biblical reasons to remove someone from ministry due to moral failure:

 1) the loss of the right to lead due to the failure, and

 2) the need to regroup and put a life back together again.

 An individual in this situation needs time to reflect and just work on themselves.
 In my experience, many times moral failure happens because we’ve been so busy doing the work of the ministry that we are closer to the work than we are to the Lord.

 - malicious dissention or stirring up trouble

 - and major family issues that need to be addressed.

 There are other reasons to sideline someone from ministry that have nothing to do with moral failure.
 For example, they may need to be removed due to a particular need resulting from the season of life they are in, or for balance issues when life becomes out of balance, or because of physical health issues or even emotional health issues.
 Sometimes people just need a break to realize the privilege of serving in ministry.